 One Last Note:

 You can also engage an outside third party (like my team at JOYN) to help you work through these questions so the deal pros don’t have to.
 It’s never too late to start a conversation, especially because there are ways to generate liquidity long before you start thinking of a sale.
-Learn about our Strategic Liquidity Services or RSVP for our September 15 lunch for Atlanta business owners.
+Learn about our Strategic Liquidity Services or RSVP for our November 10 breakfast for Atlanta business owners.